xxfoundation/learn.xx.network/website/docs/intro.md

 # xx network Documentation

+If you expected to see the wiki, don't be sad, it's all here!

-This documentation aims to help those interested in xx network to understand the core concepts of xx network, its blockchain ([xxChain](xxchain/)) and its communication layer ([cMixx](cmixx/)).
+This documentation site aims to help those interested in xx network to understand the core concepts of xx network, its blockchain ([xxChain](xxchain/)) and its communication layer ([cMixx](cmixx/)).
 This site also provides deep dives into advanced topics, end-user tools, 3rd party dApps and tutorials.

 :::warning Disclaimer
 This site includes years of documentation from multiple sources, some of which may not represent the current state of things and may require changes and/or additions.
 These documents are a work-in-progress and are continually evolving.